-- The module of Biophysics consists of 14 hours of frontal teaching, divided into 2-hour lessons based on the academiccalendar.
-Before the course, therewill be preliminary lessons necessary to the recovery of the mathematical concepts and skills that are necessary prerequisites for a successful development of the Integrated Course. - The module of Biochemistryis structured in 14 hours of frontal teaching, divided into 1 or 2 hours lessons basing on the academic calendar.
+- The module of Applied Biology is structured in 14 hours of frontal teaching, divided into 2-hour lessons based on the academic calendar. - The module of Biophysics consists of 14 hours of frontal teaching, divided into 2-hour lessons based on the academic calendar.
+Attendance is mandatory for at least 75% of the hours, added to all the courses of the integrated course.
+Before the course, there will be preliminary lessons necessary to the recovery of the mathematical concepts and skills that are necessary prerequisites for a successful development of the Integrated Course. - The module of Biochemistry is structured in 14 hours of frontal teaching, divided into 1 or 2 hour lessons basing on the academic calendar.
 Lectures will include theoretical lessons on the topics of the program. - The module of Medical Genetics is structured in 1 CFU with 14 hours of frontal lessons.
-Lectures will include theoretical lessons with power-point presentations and exercises (both in groups and alone).. - The module of Applied Biology is structured in 14 hours of frontal teaching, divided into 2-hour lessons.
+Lectures will include theoretical lessons with power-point presentations and exercises (both in groups and alone).
+The attendance at lectures is mandatory.